Last updated on:

 • No browser trick, online tool, or free software can bypass this without the actual password

-• Modern encryption makes password cracking impractical without specialized hardware and potentially years of processing time
+• Complex passwords and modern encryption makes password cracking impractical without specialized hardware and potentially years of processing time

 For files with both security types, knowing the user password to initially open the file allows browser methods to create a fully unlocked copy.
 The print-to-PDF workflow removes both the user password and permission restrictions simultaneously in the newly created file.